mfjkri/Telegram-Chatbot/README.md

   It is useful for populating the leaderboard during testing and also for creating test export log files (more on that below).

-  Currently the fake users are only configure to attempt and do CTF Challenges and not any other stages that might be used like [Guardian](src/stages/guardian.py).
+  Currently the fake users are only configured to attempt CTF Challenges and not any other stages such as [Guardian](src/stages/guardian.py).

   Arguments: